-To accept our offer of admission and reserve your place in RIT’s entering class, please confirm your intention to enroll by completing the online Offer of Admission Reply Form which can be found on your Admissions Application Status page at join.rit.edu/account/login.
-Once completed, confirm your place in the class by submitting your $300 enrollment deposit by the deadline stated in your acceptance letter.
+To accept our offer of admission and reserve your place in RIT’s entering class, please complete the online Reply to Offer of Admission form, which can be found on your Admissions Application Status page in your Admissions Portal.
+Once this is complete, you should finalize your enrollment intention by submitting your $500 acceptance of admission deposit by the deadline stated in your acceptance letter.

-To pay via credit card and to expedite the processing of your online deposit, please log into your Admissions Application Status page at join.rit.edu/account/login and submit your payments using the secure link found under “Payment Due.”
-If you would like to pay your admissions deposit by echeck, mail or wire transfer please go to www.rit.edu/emcs/admissions/apply/now/pay-deposit.
+To pay via credit card and to expedite the processing of your enrollment deposit, please log into your Admissions Application Status page in your Admissions Portal and submit your payment using the secure link found under “Payment Due.”
+If you would like to pay your enrollment deposit by mail, or wire transfer, view details about additional payment methods.
 Once your deposit is received, please allow 1-2 business days for processing.
-Your other required enrollment steps (i.e. housing contract) will not be available until your payment has been processed.
+Your other required enrollment steps (e.g., housing contract) will not be available until your payment has been processed.

 IMPORTANT: All deposits will be posted with the date of online receipt or mailing postmark.
 Students submitting the enrollment deposit after the deadline noted in their offer of admission letter may have their deposit returned once enrollment capacity has been reached.

 RIT provides Multi-Factor Authentication (MFA) as an extra layer of security for systems that store sensitive data.
 MFA is a way of ensuring that only you are able to access your accounts in these applications.
 In addition to your username and password, MFA requires you to provide an additional verification step to validate your identity.
 All RIT students are required to enroll in MFA.
-Instructions on how to enroll, and additional information on how MFA works, can be found at www.rit.edu/its/mfa.
+View instructions on how to enroll and additional information on how MFA works.

 RIT has partnered with Google to provide RIT Gmail accounts for all students.
-To access your RIT Gmail account, visit the home for Google Apps at RIT, google.rit.edu.
+To access your RIT Gmail account, visit Google Apps at RIT.
 Additionally, you can set email preferences by visiting start.rit.edu.
 Your RIT Gmail can also be forwarded to your preferred email account.

 Transfer Housing Contract - Entering transfer students may live in RIT housing or non-RIT housing.
 Transfer students are assigned RIT housing on a space-available basis, prioritized by 1) the receive date of the enrollment deposit and 2) the receive date of the housing contract.
 RIT transfer student housing includes residence halls, Global Village, RIT Inn & Conference Center, and a limited number of apartments and suites.

-If you are seeking RIT housing, complete appropriate online housing contract.
+If you are seeking RIT housing, complete the online housing contract.
 No additional housing deposit is required.
-Use your RIT computer account (username and password) to complete the online Housing Contract found at http://myhousing.rit.edu and http://mylife.rit.edu.
+Using your RIT computer account (username and password), login to the myLife portal to complete the online housing contract.

-If you have been offered a financial aid award, your award should be accepted online at eservices.rit.edu.
+If you have been offered a financial aid award, your award should be accepted in eServices.
 Please be sure to follow all procedures outlined to ensure proper crediting and disbursement of any financial aid you may have been awarded.
 You must have an RIT computer account to accept your award.
 Questions relating to your award may be addressed by calling 585-475-2186 or emailing email@example.com.

 Once all your current classes are completed, you must request an official copy of your transcript be sent to: Office of Undergraduate Admissions, Rochester Institute of Technology, 60 Lomb Memorial Drive, Rochester, NY 14623-5604.